-Student Responsibilities: Students are expected to [May vary by instructor but usually include the following.]
+Student Responsibilities: Students are expected to

-- 1. Be on time and regularly attend class - Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
+- 1. Be on time and regularly attend class (log in and complete coursework weekly) - 2.
+Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 3.
 Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments - 4.
 Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning - 5.
 Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class - 6.
 Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus - 7.
 Submit all assignments in accordance with due dates, formats, and requirements - 8.
 Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 9.
 Ask questions when something is unclear.

-Attendance Policy:

-Students are expected to attend all classes in order to be successful in a course.
+Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+I consider 4 consecutive zeros and/or poor grades and participation to be excessive absences in an online course.
+It is your responsibility to log in and do course work EVERY WEEK.
+If I see that you have not logged in in 2 weeks and/or have 4 or more zeros in course work, this could be grounds for withdrawal.